Chapter 2: A Man and His Plan

 But I was about to be surprised.
 When I finally staked out the foundation perimeter where the house would go, I discovered it wouldn't fit—even as small as it was, it sat within a few feet of two huge trees, one on either side.
 And I adamantly refused to cut either of them down.
 Indeed, I resisted cutting down any trees.
 Thankfully, most that stood where the house was going were either dead or dying; there was only one "good" tree that I had no choice but to drop.
 It was heartbreaking.

 So, it was back to the drawing board.
 Three weeks and seventeen drafts later, I had a more slender, streamlined design that fit comfortably between the trees.
 As a bonus, it became even more dramatic, now having three levels that descended into the ravine.
-Plus, because the house grew in length, it stretched towards a stand of trees, and I designed a new three-level deck to wrap around them.
 I forwarded it to my architect, with apologies for changing gears.

 My next surprise came from the architect.
 Actually, the surprise was that nothing came from the architect.
 Months dragged by.
 "It'll just be a few more weeks; I've been really swamped lately."
 Meanwhile, I sat staring at the floor plan, wondering when I might be able to stick a shovel in the ground.